-The quality of a live broadcast can be impacted by many dependencies as we explained in this article.
-To reduce the chance that your live stream signal will break on route to Videolinq, we recommend customers to connect to our network via the closest entry point to their region.
+The quality of a live broadcast depends on many factors.
+One reason live streams buffer or skip frames is because the "transmitter" (your webcam or RTMP encoder) is far away from the media server (Videolinq).
+To reduce the chance of streaming a bad signal live, we recommend customers connect to our network via the closest entry point to their place.
 Videolinq is offering multiple entry points to our network.
 Here is the current list of media servers we have in alphabetical order:

 Autodetect (connect to nearby region)

 EU - Frankfurt, Germany

 NA - Los Angeles, USA

 SA - San Paulo, Brazil

 When using Videolinq for the first time, you will be prompted to configure a video source in the channel.
 Click on the green "New Source" icon.